tenstorrent/tt-exalens/docs/debuda-lib-tutorial.md

 ## Running .elf files

-Debuda library can be used to run .elf programs on RISC cores.
+TTLens library can be used to run .elf programs on RISC cores.
 Let's take a look at this simple program:

 ```cpp